PEI hosts 2019 Princeton Environmental Film Festival screenings

 The Princeton Environmental Institute (PEI), a co-sponsor of the 2019 Princeton Environmental Film Festival, will host selected films on the Princeton University campus April 8-14.
 The films will be screened on the dates and times listed below in the Computer Science Building, Room 104.
-A full festival schedule is available online and a festival trailer is featured below.
+A full festival schedule is available online.

 Featuring a Q&A with director Sarah Teale